freeipa/freeipa/doc/designs/subordinate-ids.md

   to the same value.
 * counts are hard-coded to value 65536
 * once assigned subids cannot be removed
-* IPA does not support multiple subordinate id ranges.
+* IPA does not support multiple subordinate id ranges, yet.
 Contrary to ``/etc/subuid``, users are limited to one set of subordinate ids.
+The limitation is implemented with a unique index on owner reference and can be lifted in the future.
 * subids are auto-assigned.
 Auto-assignment is currently emulated until 389-DS has been extended to support DNA with step interval.
 * subids are allocated from hard-coded range